Generally speaking, life contains a lot of noise.1 Academic life is no exception.

 To some extent, there’s no avoiding this challenge.
 Like balancing, focusing isn’t a one-and-done effort.
 Having focus in your work means focusing “the way our eyes focus; not by fixating on something but by constantly adjusting and adapting to the field of vision.”2

-But optical focus happens naturally and without thinking about it.
-In academic life, there’s no such automatic process.
+For the most part, visual focusing happens naturally and without your needing to think about it.
+In academic life, however, there’s no similar autofocus process.
 So, the question becomes,

-How do you put your focus where you need it to be among the ambiguities and often-conflicting demands of academic life?
+How do you put your focus where you need it?
+And how do you do so among the ambiguities and often-conflicting demands of academic life?

-Answering this question can be challenging in theory and sometimes more so in practice.
+Answering this question can be challenging even in theory, let alone in practice.
 But there’s a clear, 4-step process to help you grapple with it.

 Four Steps to More Focus